solid/solid-spec/README.md

 ```

 ### Resources names and extensions
-A very important aspect of SoLiD revolves around naming resources, and keep the namespaces consistent across both the Web and local file systems.
+A very important aspect of Solid revolves around naming resources, and keep the namespaces consistent across both the Web and local file systems.

 Our motivation is threefold: